jethornton/flexgui/docs/source/style.rst

 ==========

-You can use your own qss style sheet by creating a valid qss file in the configuration directory and setting it in the INI file.
+You can use your own qss style sheet by creating a valid qss file in the configuration directory and setting it in the :doc:`ini`

 The Qt `Style Sheets Reference <https://doc.qt.io/qt-6/stylesheet-reference.html>`_ and the `Style Sheet Syntax <https://doc.qt.io/qt-6/stylesheet-syntax.html>`_